djsudduth/keep-it-markdown/EXAMPLES.md

   -j  Prepend notes with Joplin front matter tags and dates
   -m  Move any exported Keep notes to Archive
   -w  Convert pre-formatted markdown note-to-note links to wikilinks
-  -q  Execute exporting or importing in silent mode - output to kim.log -i  Import notes from markdown files WARNING - RATE LIMITS!!
+  -d  Remove any duplicate labels that are already embedded in a note as hashtags -q  Execute exporting or importing in silent mode - output to kim.log -i  Import notes from markdown files WARNING - RATE LIMITS!!
   -lb TEXT  Comma delimited labels for import - for use with only with (-i) flag